Welcome to today's edition of the Rush 24-7 podcast.

 He's going ahead with it.

-Um I often wonder just what do some people want in a leader.
+And I often wonder just what do some people want in a leader?

 Do you actually want a president that is going to judge his reaction and his decisions on things to the reaction of polls, such as the CBS poll we got today?

-At some point, you know, leaders really that that's that's a it's a characteristic, the empathy that leaders must have for the people they're leading is required.
+At some point, you know, leaders really, that's a characteristic, the empathy that leaders must have for the people they're leading is required.

 We have representative democracy.

-Pure democracy would mean every issue we'd all take a vote as a nation decide what we're gonna do.
+Pure democracy would mean every issue, we'd all take a vote as a nation to decide what we're going to do.

 That's not what we do, but that's what some people apparently want the president to do.